 This is one front on which I didn't do very well when I was in law school, myself.
-Nonetheless, I am still going to suggest you do as I say, not as I actually did.
-You will be better off if you learn from my mistake than if you repeat it.
+Nonetheless, I still suggest you do as I say, not as I actually did.
+You will be better off if you learn from my mistakes than if you repeat them.

 3. Think about whether what you plan to do is right and just.

 Law presents more serious moral dilemmas than many other professions.
 What lawyers do can often cost innocent people their liberty, their property, or even their lives.
 It can also save all three.
 Lawyers have played key roles in almost every major advance for liberty and justice in American history, including the establishment of the Constitution, the antislavery movement, the civil rights movement and many others.
 But they have also been among the major perpetrators of most of the great injustices in our history, as well.